What is Retail Marketing?

 7. Publish Compelling, Product-Centered Videos

 Posting videos to social media platforms is a great way to showcase the great products you’re selling in your store.
 The Acoustic Shoppe, a music store in Springfield, Missouri, posts reviews of new instruments it receives in stock.

 Crumbl Cookies uses social videos to publish enticing, mouth-watering videos announcing its limited edition cookies of the week.

 Another approach is to create instructional, how-to videos that tie back to your products or services.
-For instance, a quilt shop might post a video teaching a new sewing technique with supplies from the store.
-An outdoor retailer might post a video with hiking tips that include purchasing the right shoes and socks.
+For instance, a quilt shop might post a video teaching a new sewing technique with supplies that they have in-stock.
+An outdoor retailer might share hiking tips that include purchasing the right shoes and socks from their store.

 8. Promote In-store Events to Bring People In The Door

 Events of a promotional nature might include a store opening, a product launch party, holiday parties, meetup groups, guest lectures, or an open mic with music and poetry.
 Your events could include raffles or giveaways that feature your store’s products.
 Hyderhangout hosts an event called “Quilt Til You Wilt” where customers bring in their projects and socialize with each other while they quilt or sew.

 In-store events could also include paid classes or lessons, which could potentially bring in significant revenue to supplement your sale of physical goods.
 Consider the physical space and capacity of your store and decide if hosting paid events makes sense.
 Use software with event scheduling features to streamline and automate the checkout process.